lithium/eco-law-archive/README.md

+# Eco Law Archive

+Human readable specifications of Eco civics.

 ## Overview

 ### Goal
-Provide a way to document the specific configuration, but still provide a human readable version, of civics: Laws, Elections, Demographics, etc.  This will enable players to be able to accurately recreate them on other Eco servers.
+Provide a way to document the specific configuration, but still provide a human readable version, of civics: Laws, Elections, Demographics, etc.  This will provide a way for players to accurately recreate them on other Eco servers.

 ### Requirements